Global Hotkey for Voice Input

 macOSWindowsLinux

-The short answer: press ⌃+⌥+R (Mac) or Ctrl+Alt+R (Windows/Linux) from any application, speak for 20-45 seconds, press the hotkey again, and AICHE transcribes and inserts the text at your cursor position without switching windows.
+The short answer: press ⌃+⌥+R (Mac) or Ctrl+Alt+R (Windows/Linux) from any application, speak as long as you need, press the hotkey again, and AICHE transcribes and inserts clean text at your cursor without switching windows.

 Opening AICHE's window, clicking record, switching back to your work application, and manually pasting text takes 12-18 seconds per dictation and interrupts your mental flow.